-People with cancer often wonder what caused their disease.
-Relatives of those with cancer are often concerned that they may also be at an increased risk for getting cancer.
-Hereditary cancers occur due to an inherited change (mutation) in certain genes that normally protects the body from developing cancer.
+Cancer patients often wonder what caused their disease, and are concerned that their relatives may be at an increased risk for getting cancer.
+Hereditary cancers occur due to an inherited change (mutation) in certain genes that normally protect the body from developing cancer.

 Cancer genetics is the study of hereditary and familial cancer.
 Though most cancers occur by chance, cancer develops in some individuals as the result of a genetic predisposition that runs in their family.

 There are many known genes that may predispose individuals to inherited forms of cancer.
 By identifying inherited cancer syndromes and at-risk individuals, their healthcare providers can implement targeted individualized lifestyle modifications, screening recommendations, and preventative treatment options to improve outcomes.

 We offer genetic services at Regional West, including individualized cancer risk assessment, genetic counseling, and testing for patients and their families.

 What is genetic counseling?

 Genetic counseling is performed by a genetic counselor who is specifically trained in genetics and counseling and helps identify individuals who are at risk for having a gene mutation that may lead to a cancer diagnosis.
 This process integrates family and medical history interpretation with education about inheritance, testing, management, prevention, resources, and research.
 The genetic counselor appointment is done via phone call.

 Genetic tests are laboratory tests performed on blood or saliva to detect genetic disorders.